Frequently Asked Questions

 Sensory integration therapy is used for children who have difficulty with processing sensory information.
 The sensory information that the body must organize and perceive correctly includes vision, auditory, touch, olfaction (smell), taste, vestibular (movement) and proprioceptive (positional).

-Sensory integrative dysfunction is difficulty taking in, sorting out and/or connecting information from the surrounding world.
+Sensory integrative dysfunction is difficulty taking in, sorting out and/or connecting

 Each of our sensory systems has receptors, which communicate information to the brain.
 The senses of taste, smell, sight, hearing, and touch are commonly recognized.
 Less well known are the vestibular and proprioceptive systems.
 The vestibular system receptor organ is in the inner ear and gives us our sense of balance.
 Proprioceptive organs are located in the muscles and joints and give us sensory information about how our bodies are moving.
 Together, the touch, vestibular and proprioceptive systems tells us all about our bodies.
 Other senses tell us about what is happening outside of our bodies.